Chief of Rheumatology Associate Professor of Medicine Research Interests:Myositis, Rheumatoid Arthritis Office Location: Westwood

 Dr. Kafaja received her MD in UCLA School of Medicine and completed internal medicine traing at Olive View-UCLA Medical Center.
 She completed dermatology and rheumatology training at UCLA School of Medicine.
 Her research interest includes scleroderma and raynaud's phenomenon.

-Assistant Clinical Professor of Medicine Research Interests:Autoimmune Skin Disease, Lupus, Systemic Sclerosis, Sjoogren's Syndrome, Osteoarthritis, Rheumatoid Arthritis, Gout Office Location: Westwood
+Assistant Clinical Professor of Medicine Research Interests:Sjogren's Syndrome, Lupus, Myositis, Osteoarthritis, Rheumatoid Arthritis, General Rheumatology Office Location: Westwood

 Dr. King graduated from Harvard Medical School, and completed her internal medicine residency at Harvard-affiliated Massachusetts General Hospital.
-After completing her rheumatology fellowship at UCLA, she has remained on faculty since 2008.
-Her clinical interests include general rheumatology, Sjogren's syndrome, systemic lupus erythematosus, osteoarthritis, rheumatoid arthritis, systemic sclerosis, musculoskeletal complaints and gout.
-She has received multiple patients service awards for excellence in clinical care, diagnostic acumen, and bedside manner.
+She completed her rheumatology fellowship and PhD (STAR) at UCLA.
+Her clinical interests include general rheumatology, Sjogren's syndrome, systemic lupus erythematosus, and others.
+She has received multiple patient service awards for excellence in clinical care, diagnostic acumen, and bedside manner.
 She also embraces complementary and alternative medicine as adjuncts to gold standards of care for chronic conditions.
 Dr. King is a translational researcher with a special interest in B-cell mediated autoimmune diseases, including but not limited to Sjogren's syndrome, systemic lupus erythematosus, and rheumatoid arthritis.
-She is the Chief Fellow in her Specialty Training and Advanced Researcher (STAR) class and studies the role of non-coding RNAs in regulating autoimmune diseases.
+She studies the role of non-coding RNAs in regulating autoimmune diseases.
 Her research focuses on defining new diagnostic markers to predict treatment responses and disease flares in autoimmune conditions.

 Dr. McMahon graduated from the University of Chicago Pritzker School of Medicine in 1997.
 She completed a residency in internal medicine at Rush Presbyterian St. Luke's Medical Center in Chicago in 2000, and also served as chief resident in medicine in 2001.
 Dr. McMahon completed a fellowship in rheumatology at UCLA in 2003 and received a master's degree in clinical research from UCLA in 2005.
 Her clinical interests include lupus, vasculitis and general rheumatology.
 She is an active investigator in multiple clinical trials of novel therapies for lupus.
 Her research interests also include the study of accelerated atherosclerosis in patients with lupus.